lukaNikolic127/lukaNikolic127/README.md

 - 👋 Hi, I’m Luka Nikolic
 - 👀 I’m interested in programming
-- 🌱 I’m currently studying (final year) Faculty of Organizational Sciences of the University of Belgrade (FON), Department of Information Systems and Technology
+- 🌱 I’m currently final year student of The Faculty of Organizational Sciences of the University of Belgrade (FON), Department of Information Systems and Technology
 - 📫 My email: lukanikolic3620@mail.com

 <!---